 Ah, a night under the stars with a cold drink in your hand.
-Nothing can beat that… except a night under the neon with a cold drink in your hand!
-New York City has some great rooftops, and I wish I could have spent a night at every one of them!
+Nothing can beat that… except for a night under the neon with a cold drink in your hand!
+There are some great rooftop bars in NYC, and I wish I could have spent a night at every one of them!
 Check out a few of these on your next visit to the city that never sleeps.

 All that glitters isn’t gold, but I think I struck gold when I found this place!
 Sitting under the strings of lights was like dining beneath the flightpath of fairies.
 It is a pretty popular Midtown venue that is more decently priced than most, so it tends to get rather crowded!
 Still, all of New York City is crowded, so that can be expected.
 The drinks are good, but the best part of Pod 39 is the gorgeous view of the New York City skyline.
 Wow!
 That alone is worth the trip up.

 It doesn’t get trendier than Times Square at night.
 Partying in the heart of New York City is best done at a bar with a view, like Hyatt’s rooftop bar!
 For those staying at this spendy hotel, the location is convenient.
 For everyone else, the fight through traffic to get there is still more than worth it.
 Bar 54 is the highest rooftop bar in New York City, at 54 floors up.
 This bar’s most popular drink is the cocktails, which you can pair with some light gourmet munchies.
 Insider tip: sit outside.
 You can see the twinkling lights of the city from the best seat in town.

 Azul is the name of this scenic bar, and as the Spanish name suggests, its theme is Latin.
 The Cuban atmosphere of this place fits in nicely with surrounding Soho, and offers some of the yummiest Cuban food you’ll ever try.
 The bar itself has stunning views and a great look.
 It looks just the like the photos you see online!
 The one drawback is that the bar is closed for rain and during the winter.